CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ![CAF Audit Account 1 Kafka Reject Table Columns](images/account_1RejectTable.png)

-## Generating a client-side Auditing Library
+## Generating a Client-side Auditing Library

-As discussed above, in order to use CAF Auditing you must first define the audit events in an Audit Event Definition File.
-After you have created the definition file you can use it to generate a client-side library to make it easier to raise the defined audit events.

-Technically you do not need to generate a client-side library in order to use CAF Auditing; you could use the caf-audit module directly, but generating a client-side library should make it easier and safer to raise events, as it should mean that each event can be raised with a single type-safe call.
+As previously mentioned, in order to use Auditing, you must first define the audit events in an audit event definition file.
+After you create the definition file, you use it to generate a client-side library.
+Technically, you do not need to generate a client-side library to use Auditing; you could use the `caf-audit` module directly.
+However, generating a client-side library should make it easier and safer to raise events because each event can be raised with a single type-safe call.

-Here is a sample Maven project file that generates a client-side auditing library:
+The following sample Maven project file generates a client-side auditing library:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<project xmlns="http://maven.apache.org/POM/4.0.0"